Holding crypto-assets through a company: IS, related-party transactions and interposition

 The IRPF–IS comparison cannot stop at the headline rate

 The appeal of the corporate structure is usually presented as a difference in rates: that of Corporate Income Tax (IS) against the IRPF savings rates.
 That comparison exists, but it is incomplete.
-The real question is another.
-If the income is kept within the company to be reinvested, the structure may produce deferral and a degree of efficiency; if the real economic intention is to extract funds recurrently to the individual shareholder, the comparison must factor in the later toll of the dividend, the remuneration or the related-party transaction.
+The underlying question is another: if the income is kept within the company to be reinvested, the structure may produce deferral and a degree of efficiency; if the real economic intention is to extract funds recurrently to the individual shareholder, the comparison must factor in the later toll of the dividend, the remuneration or the related-party transaction.

 Put another way, the usefulness of the company depends less on the initial headline rate and more on three factors: the real economic substance, the fund-extraction policy and the ability to correctly support the accounting, valuation and documentation.
 A structure without substance, created only to “park” crypto-assets and then draw on the funds from the personal sphere, is far more exposed to challenge on audit.